31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 16. Teacher assistant

 Help teachers by working one on one with students and providing other support as needed.
 Some teacher assistants even work with special needs students.
 But you may need a two-year associate degree.
 And you should be in good physical shape.
-(Although we don't tend to think of teaching as a physical career, teacher assistants are among the workers most likely to be injured on the job.15)
+(Although we don't tend to think of teaching as a physical career, the OOH says that teacher assistants sometimes get hurt while doing their jobs.)

 17. School bus monitor